BlackScripture/Sat4j/README.md

 the output is: Anzahl ungleicher Nachbarfarben waagerecht: 8 even though it should be 0, which can be checked by changing the softclause to a hardclause

-but when changing the clause to a hradclause, for (input dimension = 6, input for colors = 5)
+but when changing the clause to a hardclause, for (input dimension = 6, input for colors = 5)

 the output is: Anzahl ungleicher Nachbarfarben waagerecht: 0